elastisys/compliantkubernetes/docs/glossary.md

 ## Infrastructure Provider

-A supplier of Virtual or Bate-metal Machines, networks, load-balancers, block storage and object storage.
+A supplier of Virtual or Bare-metal Machines, networks, load balancers, block storage and object storage.

 Usage notes: